 This means that the balance we are seeking is not necessarily a 50-50 division of time between work and personal life.
 Work-life balance varies per individual.
 You have to define what it means to comfortably attend to work without having to sacrifice physical, emotional, family and community health.

 The benefits of having work-life balance include:

-- Less stress, meaning better health.
+- Less stress leading to better health.